Blog

 How is Hyaluronic Acid Powder Made

-We’ve discussed the many benefits and applications of hyaluronic acid, but do you know how it’s made?
+We’ve discussed the many benefits and applications of hyaluronic acid (HA, Hyaluronan), but do you know how it’s made?
 What production processes are used for the hyaluronic acid found in cosmetics, medical products, and injections?
 In this article, we’ll explain the two main production methods for sodium hyaluronate and compare the differences between them.

 Understanding the Two Methods: Animal Extraction and Bacterial Fermentation